 Emily Ratajkowski Wears Nothing In Gorgeous Photos To Celebrate Son’s 1st Birthday

-Emily Ratajkoswki is the proudest of moms, celebrating her son’s first birthday with a slew of nude pics showing off her very pregnant belly pre-Sylvester’s birth.
+Emily Ratajkoswki is the proudest of moms, celebrating her son’s first birthday with a slew of au naturale pics showing off her very pregnant belly pre-Sylvester’s birth.

 Emily Ratajkowski is wearing her birthday suit for her baby boy Sylvester Apollo Bear‘s birthday!
 The mom, 30, shared a series of gorgeous photos you can see here of herself while she was pregnant with her son, who is now 1-years-old.
 In the first photo, Emily laid down in a filled bathtub under moody blue lighting, cradling her baby bump and breasts.
 In the second and third photos, she posed standing up and on her knees in a large pink chair, respectively.
 The final shot showed her adorable son, sitting up in bed as he spent quality time with mom.